-DID YOU KNOW??... the recent 2021 flooding in New South Wales and South-East Queensland has (so far) led to more than 42,000 claims being submitted, worth about $624 million (according to the Insurance Council of Australia).
+DID YOU KNOW??... the 2021 flooding in New South Wales and South-East Queensland led to more than 42,000 claims being submitted, worth about $624 million (according to the Insurance Council of Australia).
 If those landlords did not have cover, they would have had to pay the $624 million damage bill out of their own pocket.

-As wild weather conditions are expected to continue, bringing cyclones, severe storms and bushfires, property owners should consider the risk of being financially exposed to substantial damage or total losses by being uninsured.
+As wild weather conditions are expected to continue in 2022, bringing cyclones, severe storms and bushfires, property owners should consider the risk of being financially exposed to substantial damage or total losses by being uninsured.

 Tenants – they are also unpredictable

 You cannot control a tenant’s job loss, a relationship breakdown, or their health.
 Around half the claims EBM RentCover receives against landlord insurance policies concern a tenant-related matter like loss of rent, damage and theft by the tenant.
 Investors who have landlord insurance will usually be protected for these risks.

 Isn’t the bond enough to cover tenant related risks?
 This is a common myth.
 In many cases the bond that has been collected will not be enough to cover the expenses if a tenant refuses to pay rent, damages the rental property and fails to make good on their obligation to repair the damage, or steals contents from the premises.
 This leaves the landlord to foot the bill and then chase the tenant for reimbursement through the courts, which can be an expensive proposition.

 Cover up to tens of millions of dollars